Paramus Man Charged With Reckless Manslaughter In Shotgun Death Of Cliffside Park Woman, 18

 The 18-year-old victim -- who'd more recently been living with her father in West New York -- was sitting on the edge of a bed when she was killed instantly by the shotgun blast shortly before midnight, responders said.

-Her 21-year-old boyfriend, who summoned police, was taken in for questioning by detectives from the Bergen County Prosecutor's Office, witnesses said.
+Her 20-something boyfriend, who summoned police, was taken in for questioning by detectives from the Bergen County Prosecutor's Office, witnesses said.

 The Bergen County Medical Examiner was conducting an autopsy, and the 12-gauge shotgun was being analyzed for fingerprints.

-Note: UPDATE: A 21-year-old Paramus man illegally bought a shotgun that an 18-year-old Cliffside Park woman killed herself with in the basement of his home Saturday night, authorities said.